tkwoodstock/CS50x_Final_Project/README.md

 #### Description:

+##### See project folder for Flask application scripts, see resources folder for data scraping and data source

 This is a web based adaption of my CS50 python final project:
 - CS50p project Github Repo: https://github.com/tkwoodstock/cs50p_final_project/tree/main
 - CS50p project Video: https://youtu.be/Dni5MiR7Or0